Alain R. Thierry

 Alain Thierry (born 21 October 1959) is a French geneticist and cancer researcher.
-He specializes in the clinical applications of circulating DNA analysis, notably in cancer care management.
+He has been the principal investigator in numerous discoveries in drug delivery innovation and application in oncology.
+He now specializes in the clinical applications of liquid biopsy that exploits circulating DNA as a biomarker, notably in cancer care management.
 He is currently Director of Research at the INSERM's Cancer Research Institute in Montpellier, France.

 Education

 Thierry obtained his primary degree in Cellular and Molecular Biology (MSc) at the University of Clermont-Ferrand in France in 1982.
 In 1986 he completed his PhD in Biochemistry, Cellular and Molecular Pharmacology at the University of Montpellier II.
 The following year he was awarded the Certificat d'Etudes Supérieures (CES) in Human Biology in Clinical and Experimental Oncology, from the Paris-Sud Faculty of Medicine.

 Career

 Thierry began his career in the US as a Postdoctoral Fellow (1988–92) at the Lombardi Cancer Centre in the Georgetown University Medical Centre (Washington DC), going on to work there as Adjunct Assistant Professor from 1992 to 1994.
 From 1992 to 1996 he was also a Visiting Scientist at the Laboratory of Tumor Cell Biology at the National Institutes of Health in Bethesda, where he worked with Dr. Robert C. Gallo, the laboratory's Director.

 Returning to France, from 1997 to 2000 he served as Scientific Director at the Biovector Therapeutics company.
 From 2001 to 2007 he was Associate Professor at Montpellier University's Faculty of Sciences.
 Since 2008, he has been the Senior Investigator and Director of Research at the INSERM's Cancer Research Institute of Montpellier (IRCM).